springboardmentor545-lgtm/Conversational-IVR-Aravind/ivr-acs-bap-integration/README.md

 ## Conclusion

 Milestone 2 is complete.
 The Node.js middleware is fully functional, orchestrating workflows using mocked BAP and ACS services.
-It robustly handles user inputs and is structured for future integration with live ACS and BAP platforms.
+It robustly handles user inputs and is structured for future integration.

 **Next Steps:**
 Transition from mocked services to live ACS and BAP platforms, involving API credentials, SDKs, and real call data.